-Nightmares and night terrors are common in children ages 1 through 12 years old.
-For most parents, awakening to the sounds of a child screaming is an alarming feeling, especially when attempts to comfort your child are unsuccessful as they are unresponsive or inconsolable.
+Waking up to the sounds of a child screaming is a terrifying feeling.
+This is especially true when attempts to comfort your child are unsuccessful as they are unresponsive or inconsolable.
 This isn’t a nightmare; these are behaviors of a child during a night terror.
 Nightmares are disruptive or frightening dreams that cause sleep distress.
-Unlike night terrors, nightmares usually occur during REM sleep or deep sleep and don’t involve physical or vocal disruptions.
+Nightmares and night terrors are common in children ages 1 through 12 years old.
+Unlike night terrors, nightmares usually occur during REM (rapid eye movement) sleep or deep sleep and don’t involve physical or vocal disruptions.
 It can be common for your child to remember the details or feelings of the nightmare the next day.
-It’s important to understand that night terrors vs nightmares in babies are different and should be addressed differently.
+It’s important to understand that night terrors vs. nightmares in babies are different and should be addressed differently.
 Here are my tips on how to handle them!

 What Are Night Terrors In Babies

 When trying to figure out night terrors vs. nightmares in babies, it’s important to understand the difference.
 Night terrors, also called sleep terrors, occur during non-REM (NREM) sleep.
 When sleep cycles move from the deepest stage of non-REM sleep to lighter REM sleep.
 Night terrors are caused by over-arousal of the central nervous system during sleep.
 Night terrors occur during the first 3 to 4 hours of the night.
 A child during a night terror will suddenly begin to show signs of panic and terror while sleeping such as screaming, flailing, or kicking.

 Although your child may open their eyes and appear to be extremely scared, they are usually not able to respond to anyone trying to comfort or wake them.
 Most night terrors last about 10 minutes, but they can continue for 30 to 40 minutes in some children.
 After the night terror, children typically fall back into a deep sleep and often have no memory of the night terror the next morning.